sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

 - Operations on Controller Objects
   - *Workflows*
     - **New** creates a Workflow.
-    - **Rename** allows to search and replace Workflow names in the folder.
+    - **Rename** allows to rename a workflow.
 Object dependencies will be considered and referencing inventory objects such as *Schedules* and *File Order Sources* will hold the updated name.
 The Workflow and referencing objects will be put to *draft* status.
+For details see [Rename Folder](/configuration-inventory-operations-rename-folder).
     - **Manage Tags** offers adding and deleting Tags to/from Workflows in the folder.
     - **Export** allows creating an export archive file in .zip or .tar.gz format that holds the folder hierarchy and the JSON representation of Workflows.
+For details see [Export Folder](/configuration-inventory-operations-export-folder).
     - **Git Repository** offers integration with a Git Server.
 Workflows can be committed to Git repositories and can be pulled and pushed.
+For details see [Git - Clone Repository](/configuration-inventory-operations-git-clone).
     - **Change** offers operations for change management of Workflows.
 Users can add a Workflow under construction to a *Change* that allows common deployment and export of changed objects.
+For details see [Changes](/changes).
     - **Deploy** will make Workflows available to the Controller and Agents.
 The Workflows will be put to the *deployed* status.
+For details see [Deploy Folder](/configuration-inventory-operations-deploy-folder).
     - **Revoke** reverts a previous *Deploy* operation.
 Workflows will be put to *draft* status.
 This implies that Orders for Workflows will be removed from the [Daily Plan](/daily-plan).
 Object dependencies are considered and referencing objects such as *Schedules* and *File Order Sources* will be revoked/recalled too.
+For details see [Revoke Folder](/configuration-inventory-operations-revoke-folder).
     - **Remove** will move Workflows to the Trash.
 Removed Workflows can be restored or can be permanently deleted from the Trash.
+For details see [Remove Folder](/configuration-inventory-operations-remove-folder).
     - **Revert Draft** will delete the current draft version of Workflows.
 If a previously *deployed* version exists, then it will be made the current version of the related Workflow.
     - **Update Jobs from Templates** will update Jobs from Workflows in the selected *Inventory Folder* from *Job Templates* located in any folder.
   - *File Order Sources*, *Job Resources*, *Notice Boards*, *Resource Locks* offer similar operations as *Workflows*.